Non-local diffusion with free boundaries: Back to the original problem

 \section{Back to the original problem}

-Here we show that the function $u_\varepsilon$ from Corollary \ref{c4.2} is a minimizer for a certain functional.
-This, in turn, provides information on the regularity of the exterior free boundary.
-Furthermore, we show that for $\varepsilon>0$ small enough (but fixed), the desired volume is attained automatically, which means that solutions of the penalized problems turn into solutions to our original problem inheriting all the properties.
+Here we show that the function $u_\varepsilon$ from \Cref{c4.2} is a minimizer for a certain functional.
+This, in turn, provides information on the regularity of the exterior and interior free boundaries.
+Furthermore, we show that for $\varepsilon>0$ small enough (but fixed), the desired volume is attained automatically, which means that solutions of the penalized problems turn into solutions to our original problem inheriting all the properties. \begin{theorem} The function $u_\varepsilon$ from \Cref{c4.2} is a minimizer of